Assisted migration of forests in North America: Recent developments (2019-present)

+In Minnesota, The Nature Conservancy has partnered with the state forestry agency and U.S Forest Service scientists to discern climate adaptation options where dieback of boreal forest trees is already evident in its northwoods.
+An article published in 2022 by the Minnesota Department of Natural Resources reports on the implementation of assisted population migration and assisted range expansion projects, using trees native to the southern regions of the state.
+The Superior National Forest, at Minnesota's border with Canada, was reported in 2023 as being in the planning stage for possible "human-assisted tree migration" of more southerly tree species.
+A final report was issued in 2023, titled "Superior National Forest Assisted Migration Plan."
+This was the first national forest in the USA to issue a climate adaptation plan that would "operationalize" assisted migration.
+Approval was, however, given for only two of the three kinds of assisted migration: assisted population migration and assisted range expansion.
+The report thus refrained from blanket authorization of moving any tree species northward that did not already occur within the Superior National Forest.
+Because climate projections for Minnesota entail drier as well as warmer conditions, experimentation is underway for possible introduction of a tree widespread in the American west—but several hundred miles distant from the northwoods of Minnesota.
+Ponderosa pine (Pinus ponderosa) from the Black Hills of South Dakota is being tested as a possible replacement for the dieback ongoing of Minnesota's official state tree: Red pine (Pinus resinosa).
+Brian Palik, a forestry researcher involved in the project, reports favorable early results.
+Ponderosa pine, he says, "grows better than anything else that we planted."
+In 2023 researchers reported that even more southerly tree species "are doing well" in test plantings.
+These include northern pecan and American sycamore.

 In early spring 2020 a multi-group effort began restoring 154 acres of a 2012 clearcut of Douglas-fir forest at a low elevation site east of Seattle, Washington.
 The Stossel Creek project is primarily a watershed restoration effort using native tree species, but it is also experimenting with long-distance assisted population migration of the dominant canopy tree, Douglas-fir.
 Seedlings of Douglas-fir were sourced from nurseries several hundred miles to the south, in Oregon and even northern California.
 Because nursery stock had run short of native western red-cedar, project leaders chose to substitute a closely related conifer sourced from Oregon and northern California: incense cedar.
 This species is more drought-tolerant than western red-cedar, but all wild populations occur southward of Washington state.
 Including incense cedar in the planting list thus brings an element of assisted species migration into this forest restoration project.
 First-year survival was strong for southerly sourced seedlings of both Douglas-fir and incense cedar.

-In Minnesota, the state forestry agency has partnered with The Nature Conservancy and U.S Forest Service scientists to discern climate adaptation options where dieback of native trees is already evident in its northwoods.
-An article published in 2022 by the Minnesota Department of Natural Resources reports on the implementation of assisted population migration and assisted range expansion projects, using trees native to the state.
-Still in the experimentation phase is a project that would entail assisted species migration of a tree widespread in the American west—but several hundred miles distant from the northwoods of Minnesota.
-Ponderosa pine (Pinus ponderosa) from the Black Hills of South Dakota is being tested as a possible replacement for the dieback ongoing of Minnesota's official state tree: Red pine (Pinus resinosa).
-Brian Palik, a forestry researcher involved in the project, reports favorable early results.
-Ponderosa pine, he says, "grows better than anything else that we planted."